pupilfirst/wd301-scripts/handling-advanced-ui-events/create-new-task/README.md

 };
 ```

 Now, we have to create the modal window component.
+We will use something similar to the window used to create a new project.
 Let's create a folder named `tasks` in `src/pages`.
 Inside this folder, let's create a file named `NewTask.tsx` with following content.
 We will use `react-hook-form` to manage the form.
+We will register three elements with react-hook-form. ie, `title`, `description` and `dueDate`.

 ```tsx
 import { Dialog, Transition } from "@headlessui/react";